-These activities remove the visual bias that might result from showing users a designed web page, and asks the user to complete tasks based on labels and information alone.
-Using these tools online enables us to ask a large number of users to participate, meaning we can identify obvious patterns.
+These activities remove the visual bias that might result from showing users a designed web page, and instead ask users to complete tasks based on labels and information alone.
+These tools are online so it’s easy to ask a large number of users to participate, and then we can identify obvious patterns from the resulting data.

-The addition of click analysis, where we look at what obstacles are getting in the way of users completing a task on your website, means we can come up with real-life user stories which tell us WHO uses your site, WHAT THEY WANT to do on your site and HOW WE CAN HELP them to achieve their goal.
+In particular, click analysis – where we look at what obstacles stop users completing a task on your website – provides real-life user stories which illustrate who uses your site, what they want to do on your site and how we can help them achieve their goal.

 User interface design

-User interface is the gateway through which users interact with your products or services.
+Your user interface is the gateway through which users interact with your products or services.
 We take into account best practices across a variety of fields like visual design, usability, information architecture and interaction design to create excellent user interfaces.
-Interactive prototypes and wireframes are developed and tested with real users, to ensure the experience is as-intended.
+Interactive prototypes and wireframes are developed and tested with real users, to ensure the experience is as intended.

 User experience – what’s it all about?

-As The World Wide Web has developed over the last nearly three decades, websites and web applications have changed.
+Websites and web applications have changed over the last nearly three decades.
 The once static, one-way information medium has become a rich and interactive experience which requires input from the user.
 So meaningful user interactions stand or fall on the quality of a website’s user experience design.